Battle of Oriskany: Legacy

 In an interview many years afterwards, Governor Blacksnake recalled how he "thought at that time the Blood Shed a Stream running down on the dec [sic] ground."
+The battle's location is known in Iroquois oral histories as "A Place of Great Sadness."

-A monument was erected in 1884 to commemorate the battle at 43° 10.6′N 75° 22.2′W, and much of the battlefield is now preserved in the Oriskany Battlefield State Historic Site.
+A monument was erected in 1883 to commemorate the battle at 43° 10.6′N 75° 22.2′W, and much of the battlefield is now preserved in the Oriskany Battlefield State Historic Site.
 The site was recognized as a National Historic Landmark in 1962, and added to the National Register of Historic Places in 1966.
 The town of Herkimer, New York and Herkimer County, New York were named in Herkimer's honor.
 The battle was honored by the name of aircraft carrier USS Oriskany, launched in 1945, now an artificial reef, and also by the issuance of a postage stamp in 1977.